abhimanyu232/OptimProject_SA_NM/README.md

 Sometimes it might ask you to perform a *git pull* first if there are newer versions of the code online, than your local copy.
 Good idea to perform a pull everytime *before* you start working on code (not a good idea professionally, but it doesnt matter here).
+Might need to setup a [SSH key](https://gitlab.ethz.ch/profile/keys).
+Else you might need to keep entering password everytime you pull/push.

 [15 minute interactive tutorial to get started.](https://try.github.io/levels/1/challenges/1) Since I have skipped a lot of the getting started stuff.
 I used this to get started as well.